 “Why Are Dreams So Weird?”

-In short- Dreams happen when your emotions take over and logic is nowhere to be found.
+In short, dreams happen when your emotions take over and logic is nowhere to be found.

 Dream FeatureScientific Explanation

-Random settings/charactersMemory gets scrambled
+Random settings and charactersMemory gets scrambled

 Intense emotionsAmygdala is overactive